 Through the specific service outlined for parents to give to their children, the great eternal mystery of peace and happiness passes from one generation to another.

 With service within the family as a foundation, the Lord counseled that service be extended to those outside the family who stand in need of succor.
-The Prophet Joseph Smith stated, “A man filled with the love of God, is not content with blessing his family alone, but ranges through the whole world, anxious to bless the whole human race.”
-The “whole human race” includes those who “stand in need of your succor” or substance, the beggar, and even “the man [who] has brought upon himself his misery” (Mosiah 4:16–17).
+The Prophet Joseph Smith stated, “A man filled with the love of God, is not content with blessing his family alone, but ranges through the whole world, anxious to bless the whole human race” (Teachings of the Prophet Joseph Smith 174).
+The “whole human race” includes those who “stand in need of your succor” or substance, the beggar, and even “the man [who] has brought upon himself his misery’ (Mosiah 4:16–17).
 For in actuality, all are beggars unto the Lord.

 Through the confirmation of the Holy Ghost they attested to the truthfulness of Benjamin’s words.
 Because of their receptivity, each had experienced a mighty change of heart.
 All who read or heard Benjamin’s words were changed.
 “We have no more disposition to do evil, but to do good continually,” proclaimed the people (Mosiah 5:2).
 They “could prophecy of all things” if it were expedient (Mosiah 5:3).

 Because they were united in purpose, they could now be united in name.
-They would be known throughout the land and throughout centuries to come as the children of Christ (see Mosiah 5:7).
+They would be known throughout the land and throughout centuries to come as the children of Christ (Mosiah 5:7).
 This name would distinguish them from all other people.
-It would be a sign to the Lamanites, the Zoramites, and every other “-ite” that this people in 124 B.C. served the Lord and kept His commandments.
+It would be a sign to the Lamanites, the Zoramites, and every other “-ite” that this people in 124 BC served the Lord and kept his commandments.

 In conclusion, Benjamin warned that transgression was the only way to lose the bonding name.
 Benjamin did not want his people to be divided again.
 He counseled, “Be steadfast and immovable, always abounding in good works, that Christ, the Lord God Omnipotent, may seal you his, that you may be brought to heaven, that ye may have everlasting salvation and eternal life” (Mosiah 5:15).